tryton/tryton/doc/index.rst

 As usual, if the account is not defined on Product, it is the category one that is used.

-The Account Moves of Invoices are modified.
+The Account Moves of Invoices are modified for fiscal year with the account stock method set.

 On Supplier Invoice, the cost of the Product at reception is debited on the Account Stock Supplier and only the difference is debited to the Account